 3. DANO INDUSTRIES BY ARLA

 Dano by Arla, your favourite beverage maker, also ranked 4th biggest Beverage Company in the world have gone early to secure their key production unit right inside the Lekki Free Trade zone and to serve Nigeria and their West African Customers from here.
-This production unit is fully operational and functional.
+This production unit is fully operational.

 4. BOLLORÉ LOGISTICS